What Splunk logs about itself

 If you have any long-running real-time searches, you might want to adjust the maximum size of your search logs.
 These logs are rotated when they reach a default maximum size of 25 MB.
 Splunk keeps up to five of them for each search, so the total log size for a search can conceivably grow as large as 125 MB.

 Most searches are unlikely to generate logs anywhere near 25 MB in size; however, it can become an issue if you have ongoing real-time searches.

 Splunk has a debugging parameter.
 Read about enabling debug logging in this manual.

 Except where noted above, Splunk's internal logging levels are

 DEBUG INFO WARN ERROR FATAL (from most to least verbose).

 Note: Running Splunk with debugging turned on outputs a large amount of information.
 Make sure you do not leave debugging on for any significant length of time.

 Use Splunk Web to manage logs

-To view and manage logs, you can use the Manager:
+To view and manage logs, you can use Splunk Web:

-1. Navigate to Manager > System settings > System logging.
+1. Navigate to Settings > System settings > System logging.
 This generates a list of log channels and their status.